AlureonTheVirus/GroupMeCommunityDocs/docs/push.md

 	]
 	```

-	> [!IMPORTANT]
+	!!! important

-	> 1. The `id` parameter should increment with each successive call to the server.
+    	1. The `id` parameter should increment with each successive call to the server.
 Not doing so may lead to undefined behavior.

-	>
-	> 2. The `timestamp` parameter is in seconds since the Unix epoch.
+    	2. The `timestamp` parameter is in seconds since the Unix epoch.
 Divide whatever timestamp you have by 1000.

 	GroupMe's response should look something like this: